SafdarJamal/react-redux-firebase-auth/README.md

 ## License

-This is an open source software [licensed as MIT](https://github.com/SafdarJamal/react-firebase-auth/blob/master/LICENSE).
+This project is licensed under the terms of the [MIT license](https://github.com/SafdarJamal/react-firebase-auth/blob/master/LICENSE).